USV Local Schools

 A student shall not use school property to store items considered to be dangerous, prohibited by law or school rules.
 If there is reason to believe that such items are being stored on school property or at school activities, or if such items may be on a student’s person or in personal items, then a reasonable search and seizure will result.
 If a school official believes that a student has on his person a weapon or substance dangerous to persons or property, then the official has the right and duty to conduct an immediate search and seizure.

 Each student will be assigned a school locker.
 The locker is the school’s property and the school reserves the right to inspect the locker at any time with or without the student being present and without prior notice.
 The administrator in conjunction with at least one other staff member will do the inspection.
-Lockers are to be kept neat, cleaned, and locked.
+Lockers are to be kept neat, cleaned, and closed.
 Each student is liable for contents of his/her locker.
 Any contents that are a violation of school code will result in disciplinary action.
 If you do not want to abide by the above locker rules, you may refuse use of the locker.
 If so, you will then have to carry your books and paper with you to each class.
 All bookbags, backpacks and purses (of any kind) are to be placed in lockers and not transported into classroom settings, during school hours.

 USE OF MOTOR VEHICLES